JusteTheCoder/Sharp/readme.md

     local MyBridge = ...

     MyBridge.myEvent:useInboundMiddleware({
-        -- Limit the number of call to 10 per minute.
+        -- Limit the number of calls to 10 per minute.
         Net.Middleware.throttle(10),
         -- Check if the first argument is a string.
         -- Usage with t highly recommended.